ENSTA-U2IS-AI/MUAD-Dataset/README.md

 ## Monocular depth estimation

 ### Evaluation metrics
 See folder `./evaluation_depth/`.
-We provide two scripts, `./evaluation_depth/depth_metrics.py` is for depth prediction performance, and `./evaluation_depth/sparsification.py` is for sparsification curves and its corresponding uncertainty estimation performance metrics, more details on this mretric can be found in [this](https://openaccess.thecvf.com/content_CVPR_2020/html/Poggi_On_the_Uncertainty_of_Self-Supervised_Monocular_Depth_Estimation_CVPR_2020_paper.html) CVPR 2020 paper by Poggi et al..
+We provide two scripts, `./evaluation_depth/depth_metrics.py` is for depth prediction performance, and `./evaluation_depth/sparsification.py` is for sparsification curves and its corresponding uncertainty estimation performance metrics, more details on this metric can be found in [this paper](https://openaccess.thecvf.com/content_CVPR_2020/html/Poggi_On_the_Uncertainty_of_Self-Supervised_Monocular_Depth_Estimation_CVPR_2020_paper.html) and the [git repo](https://github.com/mattpoggi/mono-uncertainty).

 ### More information
 The depth groundtruth data is in the form of `.exr` files.
 The depth in the image is annotated as min/max depth value.
 To load and transfer the depth in the image to the depth in meters, you can try the following codes: